saivishy/flick-the-football-simulator/README.md

 # flick-the-football-simulator
-A text-based football simulator I made in high school.
+A text-based football simulator I made in high school using python.

 You can choose your team and play a quick match, and the program will simulate match like events until the penalties if it has to , Or you can play it with 1-4 friends at your house as it simulates a 4 team knockout tournement with only one victor.

 --------------------------------------------------------------------
-To play , it is MANDOTORY for you to save the TEAMS LIST.DAT file in D:\
+REQUIREMENTS-----
 --------------------------------------------------------------------
+-Python 2.7

-Other wise you can change the pointing location in the SOURCE CODE to which ever location required .
+-To play , it is MANDOTORY for you to save the TEAMS LIST.DAT file in D:\ Other wise you can change the pointing location in the SOURCE CODE to which ever location required .